The Most Famous Invention from Every State

 Tennessee: Cotton Candy

 Ironically enough, sugary cotton candy was invented by Nashville dentist William Morrison, who enlisted the help of local confectioner John C. Wharton.
 They patented the machine used to make it, and the confection earned its popularity during the St. Louis World Fair.
-Find out about the best fair in every state.

 Texas: Handheld Calculators